 Many at-home masks are now flaunting their FDA clearance.
-It is proof that the authorities in the US, where at-home LED devices are classed and must be passed as ‘medical’ (in many other countries, they’re allowed to be sold either as cosmetic or medical devices) have checked over the safety of the device and have accepted the proof the manufacturer (which can differ quite significantly in scope and ambition) that it lives up to the claims it makes.
+It is proof that the authorities in the US, where at-home LED devices are classed as ‘medical’ devices (in many other countries, they’re allowed to be sold either as cosmetic or medical devices) have checked over the safety of the device and have accepted the proof the manufacturer that it lives up to the claims it makes.

-But this submitted proof can vary from a cosmetic claim like ‘helps reduce wrinkles over time’ to the full medical spectrum of results such as acne and pain reduction.
+FDA clearance is useful to look for but this 'proof' can vary from a cosmetic claim like ‘helps reduce wrinkles over time' to the full medical spectrum of results such as acne and pain reduction.
 This means devices with FDA clearance, while all robustly safe and somewhat effective, can vary massively in what they can really treat and how efficient they are – and in most cases you won‘t know these details unless you study the clearance and the papers submitted to the authorities.
 It goes some way in explaining why your FDA-cleared LED device can be £200 or £2000!

 Which are the best at-home LED therapy devices?

-Unsurprisingly, this is a tricky question to answer.
-We will concentrate on just a handful of popular devices with some decent science behind them.
+Unsurprisingly, this is a tricky question to answer so we've concentrated on just a handful of popular devices with some decent science behind them.
 We’ve stuck to masks and panels; there’s also an increasing number of pens and other handheld LED devices you move around your face, but while any LED is good LED, it’s doubtful that a gadget that doesn’t irradiate skin consistently for a set amount of time is going to do all that much for your skin.

 Before you stump up your hard-earned cash, remember that, like skincare, only consistent use will get you benefits.
 So be prepared to use your purchase often and, well, forever!